 We’ve combed the nooks, crannies and kitchens of the Blue Mountains, from Katoomba to Blackheath and Leura to Blaxland, to find the best “Mountain Cuisine” restaurants and cafes.

 There are many good reasons to spend a few days in the Blue Mountains.
 Fresh air, the spectacular scenery, the walks… all of which are cunningly designed to sharpen the appetite and a work up a giant thirst.
+Here’s our list of some of the best restaurants in the Blue Mountains.

 Fortunately there’s a solution.
 For the Mountains have inspired a raft of top-notch restaurants and cafes to make your visit more memorable than just taking selfies with the Three Sisters, or flirting with the Devil’s Railway (as we used to call it).